TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 This section contains a general overview of topics that you will learn in this lesson.

-- How to create links to pages on other websites on the internet
+- How to create links to pages on other websites on the internet.
-- How to create links to other pages on your own websites
+- How to create links to other pages on your own websites.
-- The difference between absolute and relative links
+- The difference between absolute and relative links.
-- How to display an image on a webpage using HTML
+- How to display an image on a webpage using HTML.

 ### Preparation